gramaziokohler/integral_timber_joints/src_cpp/serial_radio/Readme.md

 Setting Value = Radio Address between (int) 16 and (int) 127 (Default is (default) 97)

 *Note: Do not use address (int) 4 because the system will consider your message to have ended.*
+*Note: Do not use address (int) 0 because it does work as broadcst as you would expect

 ### To Change the frequency of the radio